New Year Ski Holidays For 2020

 At flexiski, we think a short ski break over the New Year period is perfect timing.
 Sunday to Wednesday ski breaks work perfectly for 2020/2021, with New Years Eve falling on a Tuesday this year.
 It even means you'll only have to take two days off work.
 This way, you'll have plenty of time to enjoy the Christmas period at home before flying out to the mountains on the 29th for a few days of snow, skiing and good times.
 Our tailor-made trips are completely flexible.
 Between our chalets, hotels, and apartments, we're confident we can create the perfect new year ski holiday for you.

 With that in mind, below we'll look at some of the big questions surrounding skiing over the New Year period and what your short new year ski holiday may look like.

 Talk about opening a can of worms, because it really all depends on the experience you're looking for.
 The tailor-made nature of our ski breaks mean you can chat with our ski specialists and they'll put together a new year ski holiday that will suit you down to a T. What are you looking for?

 Can I ski on New Year's Day?

 Of course!
 This is the best thing about new year ski holidays.
 We love chowing down on a delicious breakfast before hitting the slopes on New Year's Day.
-Having a ski day as the first day of 2019 helps you start as you mean to go on.
+Having a ski day as the first day of the year helps you start as you mean to go on.
 How could it be a bad year when you start it on the slopes?

 If you do manage to get up early - especially in the party towns such as St Anton or Val Thorens - then you may have some of the quietest pistes all year.
 Make the most of the mountains while most of your fellow skiers are still in bed nursing a killer hangover.